 The shifting job market has really helped, it’s hard to get quality agents these days.
 And this is facilitating the shift of organizations to think about supporting & empowering their agents.
-It’s driving the change of thinking about the employees before customer experience.
+It’s driving the change of thinking about the employees before the customer experience.

 At Airbnb, managers no longer have to approve expenses below $500.
 Productivity has gone up; spending hasn’t.

 Megan: I believe in the human side of customer experience.
-Organizations need to think about the employee experience & how to adapt their habits for a better customer experience.
+Organizations need to think about the employee experience & how to adapt their habits for better customer experience.

 You need a coach for customer experience too, where the coach can help you with human issues.
 The employee issues are not always easy to solve with process, technology or training.
 It is a combination of many things & the end goal is to help people to do better & be better.